On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 \section{Abstract}

-Pain management in intensive care usually involves complex trade-offs between therapeutic goals and patient safety, since both inadequate and excessive treatment may induce serious sequelae.
-Reinforcement learning can help address this challenge by learning medication dosing policies from retrospective data.
-However, prior work on sedation and analgesia has optimized for objectives that do not value patient survival while relying on algorithms unsuitable for imperfect information settings.
-We investigated the risks of these design choices by implementing a deep reinforcement learning framework to suggest hourly medication doses under partial observability.
-Using data from 47,144 ICU stays in the MIMIC-IV database, we trained policies to prescribe opioids, propofol, benzodiazepines, and dexmedetomidine according to two goals: reduce pain or jointly reduce pain and mortality.
-We found that, although the two policies were associated with lower pain, actions from the first policy were positively correlated with mortality, while those proposed by the second policy were negatively correlated.
-This suggests that valuing long-term outcomes could be critical for safer treatment policies, even if a short-term goal remains the primary objective.
+Pain management in intensive care usually involves complex trade-offs, since both inadequate and excessive treatment can compromise patient safety.
+Prior work on reinforcement learning for sedation and analgesia has explored how to optimize these interventions, but has not considered patient survival or partial observability.
+To investigate the risks of these design choices, we developed an offline deep reinforcement learning framework that suggests hourly medication doses based on recurrent state representations.
+Using retrospective data from 47,144 ICU stays in the MIMIC-IV database, we trained and evaluated behavior-regularized actor-critic models that prescribe continuous doses of opioids, propofol, benzodiazepines, and dexmedetomidine according to two goals: reduce pain or jointly reduce pain and 30-day post-discharge mortality.
+Although the two resulting policies were associated with lower pain, clinician agreement with the pain-only policy was positively correlated with mortality (\(\rho\)=0.119, p<0.0001), while agreement with the joint policy was negatively correlated (\(\rho\)=-0.316, p<0.0001).
+We found that such divergence arose from a different response to high levels of comorbidity.
+This suggests that valuing post-discharge outcomes could be critical for learning safer treatment policies, even if a short-term goal remains the primary objective.